Prison & Probation

 Mindfulness in Probation Programme

-We’ve taken Offender Managers through a mindfulness course, attuning them to our approach and helping them work more mindfully.
-Next, we’re taking 10 men in Swansea and Newport who have recently been released from prison through 6-week Breathe Free Programme – eight courses in all.
+We took Offender Managers through a mindfulness course, attuning them to our approach and helping them work more mindfully.
+Now we’re running a total of eight courses in Swansea and Newport for men who’ve recently been released from prison using the 6-week Breathe Free Programme.

-The Offender Managers will support them the men in applying what they learn and sustaining it after the course finishes.
+The Offender Managers are supporting the men in applying what they learn and sustaining it after the course finishes.

 Mindfulness for Prisoners & Prison Staff

 Between Summer 2017 and Spring 2018 Vishvapani is teaching three 8-Week Path of Freedom courses in Parc Prison near Bridgend for men in the enhanced prisoner unit.
 We’re working closely with staff from Parc, who are excited by what mindfulness can offer.

 At the same time we’re teaching a series of 8-week mindfulness for prison staff.
 Prisons are stressful environments for everyone and the profession faces many difficulties.
 We’re testing whether mindfulness can help.

 We’re open to dialogue with other prisons, probation services and others in teh Criminal Justice system.
 Please contact us